Smart green VCs you should know

 Eneco Innovation & Ventures

-Eneco is probably the most innovative utility in the Netherlands, working hard on their transformation to a smart green utility.
+Eneco is the most innovative utility in the Netherlands, working hard on their transformation to a smart green utility.
 In July 2015, they announced Eneco Innovation & Ventures, a new €100M corporate VC fund based in Rotterdam.
 The portfolio includes Quby (Joris Jonker on Ecosummit TV), Peeeks (Wouter Robers on Ecosummit TV) and Nerdalize.
+In 2017, Eneco acquired 50% of Lichtblick, invested in energy analytics startup Onzo and virtual power plant operator Next Kraftwerke.

 EON Strategic Co-investments